HPSCTerrSys/TSMP/doc/content/feat_branch/clm5-pdaf_starter.md

 ## 1. Install components

-The following instructions assume you are working on the JSC machine JURECA.
+The following instructions assume you are working on the JSC machine `JURECA`.
 If you are working on another JSC machine switch the name appropriately and the instructions should still work.
 Running CLM5-PDAF on non JSC machines is not covered in these instructions but should be similar if TSMP-PDAF, PDAF, and CLM5 can be installed on the machine.

 ### 1.1 TSMP-PDAF